 Boycotts are unlawful.
 Discussion relating to boycotts is prohibited, including discussions about blacklisting or unfavorable reports about particular companies including their financial situation.

-No discussion is permitted of any elements of a company’s operations which might influence price such as: cost of operations, supplies, labor or services; allowance for discounts; terms of sale including credit arrangements; profit margins and markups
+No discussion is permitted of any elements of a company’s operations which might influence price such as: cost of operations, supplies, labor or services; allowance for discounts; terms of sale including credit arrangements; profit margins and markups.

 There shall be no discussion of agreements to deal exclusively with certain parties, requirements that purchasers of particular products or services purchase other products or services, standard-setting, certification, statistical reporting, or codes of ethics and other self-regulatory activities.

-An HTA representative (contracted staff, board member, or member volunteer) shall keep minutes of all meetings and immediately terminate any discussion that may violate these guidelines; shall ask that the request be made a part of the minutes of the meeting being attended.
-If others continue and request that the minutes show that he/she left the meeting at that point and why he left.
-Any such instances should be reported immediately to the President and staff of the Association.
+An HTA representative (board member, member volunteer or staff) shall keep minutes of all meetings and immediately terminate any discussion that may violate these guidelines.
+Such action to terminate discussions shall be made a part of the minutes of the meeting where the terminated discussion occurred.
+If individuals continue the discussion, they shall be asked to leave the meeting with a public explanation of why the offending individual/s are dismissed.
+If the individuals refuse to leave, cease the discussion or the discussion is taken up by other meeting attendees, the meeting will immediately be adjourned with no further business taking place.
+The reason for the adjournment shall be clearly recorded in the minutes.

-A copy of these Antitrust Compliance Policies and Procedures is to be given to each officer, director, committee member, and member annually and that the same be read or understood at all meetings of the membership of the Association.
+A copy of the Antitrust Compliance Policy is to be given to each officer, director, committee member, and member annually and that the same be read at the opening of all meetings of the membership of the Association.

 Severe civil and criminal penalties, including fines and imprisonment, can result from violations of these antitrust laws.
 Whenever in doubt about how to apply these guidelines, the officers, members, and guests of Hoof Trimmers Association, Inc. should consult its President.